DoctorWkt/alic/docs/overview.md

 By default, functions and non-local variables are marked as *not* visible to other files: they are, thus, private to the file being compiled.

 The aim here is to make it easier for a programmer to prevent "leakage" of symbol names.
 If you want a function or variable to be visible, you now have to mark it as `public`.
+You must also add `public` to function prototypes if they represent functions which must be visible across many source files.

+This also means that you **must** declare `main()` to be `public`!

 ## Enums